Academic Information

 - The faculty member will confront the student(s) in cases of suspected violations of the policy on academic honesty and will keep a written record of the incident.

 - The faculty member will assess the gravity of the violation and determine the consequences, which may range from a failing grade on a specific assignment to a failing grade in the course.
+Assigning a failing grade in a course must be done in consultation with the Associate Provost.

 - All violations of the academic honesty policy become part of a student’s educational record.
 More than one violation may result in behavioral suspension for the remainder of the current term or for a longer period, depending on the nature of the violations.